ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-03-02-inclusion.md

 In this case, `x` and `y` will be placed before `z` in the UDT memory.

-Should you need to have them after `z`, just put the included type on different place:
+Should you need to have them after `z`, just put the included type in different place:
 ```thinbasic
 TYPE Point3D
   z AS SINGLE